Bongkoch359/Bongkoch359/README.md

 ## 🚀 About Me

-I'm a fourth-year Information Technology student at Maejo University with a strong interest in Java Development.
-I enjoy developing web applications using Java and Spring Boot, working with databases, and applying my programming knowledge to real-world projects through academic projects.
+I'm a fourth-year Information Technology student at Maejo University with a strong interest in Full Stack Web Development.
+I enjoy building web applications using Java and Spring Boot, working with databases, and developing both frontend and backend features through academic projects.

-* ☕ Passionate about Java Development using Java, Spring Boot, and MySQL
+* ☕ Interested in Full Stack Web Development using Java, Spring Boot, and MySQL
 * 💻 Experienced in developing web applications with HTML, CSS, and JavaScript
-* ⚙️ Interested in backend development, database integration, and RESTful APIs
+* ⚙️ Experienced in backend development, database integration, and RESTful APIs
+* 🎨 Interested in creating user-friendly and well-structured web interfaces
 * 🧩 Enjoy solving technical problems and improving my programming skills
 * 🤝 Enjoy collaborating with others and contributing to team projects
 * 🌱 Continuously learning new technologies and improving my software development skills
 * 📫 Reach me: **[gmolbkoe47@gmail.com](mailto:gmolbkoe47@gmail.com)**

-📍 **Current Project:** Developing a **Tribal Community Tourism System**, a web application built with Java and Spring Boot that supports tribal community tourism through tour and homestay information, booking, payment management, and user services.
+📍 **Current Project:** Developing a **Tribal Community Tourism System**, a web application built with Java, Spring Boot, Thymeleaf, JavaScript, and MySQL.
+The system supports tribal community tourism through tour and homestay information, booking, payment management, and user services.

 ---

 ## 🧳 Tech Stack & Tools